implydata/npm-synchronize/README.md

 ### Usage

-Let's assume all projects (dependencyProject and mainProject) are located inside of `~/Projects`.

-`npm-synchronize -i dependencyProject -o mainProject`
+`npm-synchronize -i ~/path/to/dependencyProject -o ~/path/to/mainProject`

 ### Alternative usage (from a config file)
 npm-synchronize can be configured through a config file (`npm-synchronize -h` for more information).